calebnance/jekyll_blog-calebnance/_posts/css/2013-01-25-what-are-responsive-layouts.markdown

 The framework is built with "default" styles, from button styles to "built in" functions for a tabbing layout.
 There are a lot of things that come standard on **Twitter Bootstrap**, and it is very easy to implement even some of the more difficult things.

-I love one of the slogans that Twitter Bootstrap uses, "By nerds, for nerds"..
+I love one of the slogans that Twitter Bootstrap uses, "By nerds, for nerds"...
 I may not be the best designer out there, but this stuff looks clean!
 It is really a great **front end UI** (user interface) and makes my job a lot easier, I can worry more about the functionality than the layout and look now.
 <br>

 #### What Are Other Responsive Layout Frameworks?